Life insurance after divorce

 One of you takes over the policy while the second person arranges a new policy for themselves if they still need life insurance.
 You should check your policy booklet to see whether this is an option.

 You cancel the policy and take out a new single life policy suited to your changed situation.
 However, it’s worth bearing in mind that there are potential downsides to doing this.
 Premiums are likely to be higher as you’ll now be older than when you took out the original policy, and you may need to go through health checks before a new policy is agreed.
-You might want to check this before cancelling any existing cover.
+You might want to check your new policy is in place before cancelling any existing cover.

 Any new policy will be subject to the terms and conditions available to you at the time you make the change.